getify/Functional-Light-JS/ch3.md

 Chapter 2 explored the core nature of JS `function`s, and layed the foundation for what makes a `function` an FP *function*.
 But to leverage the full power of FP, we also need patterns and practices for manipulating functions to shift and adjust their interactions -- to bend them to our will.

 Specifically, our attention for this chapter will be on the parameter inputs of functions.
-As you bring functions of all different shapes together in your programs, you'll quickly face incompatibilities in the number/order/type of inputs, as well the need to specify some inputs at different times than others.
+As you bring functions of all different shapes together in your programs, you'll quickly face incompatibilities in the number/order/type of inputs, as well as the need to specify some inputs at different times than others.

 As a matter of fact, for stylistic purposes of readability, sometimes you'll want to define functions in a way that hides their inputs entirely!

-These kinds of techniques are absolutely essential to making functions truly *function*al.
+These kinds of techniques are absolutely essential to making functions truly *function*-al.

 ## All For One

-Imagine you're passing a function to a utility, where it will send multiple arguments to that function.
-But you may only want it to receive a single argument.
+Imagine you're passing a function to a utility, where the utility will send multiple arguments to that function.
+But you may only want the function to receive a single argument.

-We can design a simple utility that wraps a function call to ensure only one argument will pass through.
+We can design a simple helper that wraps a function call to ensure only one argument will pass through.
 Since this is effectively enforcing that a function is treated as unary, let's name it as such:

 ```js
 function unary(fn) {